SMART GEOSPATIAL SOLUTIONS FOR ENERGY

 Invented by Shelby Electric Company, works constantly from 1901 at the Fire Station 6, 4550 East Ave., Livermore, California.

-The world’s largest wind turbine has capacity of8
+The world’s tallest wind turbine has capacity of8

 It is enough to supply electricity for 7,500 average European households or about 3,000 American households.
 The first machine has been installed for testing at the Danish national wind turbine test centre at Osterild.